matteohoeren/why-badge-crude-doodlejump/README.md

 Refer to the WHY2025 Wiki on how to install a firmware/app in your badge.

+## Game controls
+Right now, navigate your doodle with R & L Keys.
+Use "r" to restart after GAME OVER.
+A tilt-control is intended, but is still WIP.
+Assets also kind of work, but are for now disabled since the game crashes otherwise.

 Here is the original BadgeVMS Readme:

 # Welcome to BadgeVMS